carbon-language/carbon-lang/llvm/docs/LangRef.rst

     on all the hot functions.
 ``inaccessiblememonly``
-    This attribute indicates that the function may only access memory that is not accessible by the module being compiled.
+    This attribute indicates that the function may only access memory that is not accessible by the module being compiled before return from the function.
 This is a weaker form of ``readnone``.
 If the function reads or writes other memory, the behavior is undefined.

+    For clarity, note that such functions are allowed to return new memory which is ``noalias`` with respect to memory already accessible from the module.
+That is, a function can be both ``inaccessiblememonly`` and have a ``noalias`` return which introduces a new, potentially initialized, allocation.
 ``inaccessiblemem_or_argmemonly``
     This attribute indicates that the function may only access memory that is either not accessible by the module being compiled, or is pointed to